webexpert4rv/Game-Assignment/README.md

 ```bash
 http://localhost:6060/
 ```
-For Backend you have to run folling commad :
+For Backend you have to run following commad :

 ```bash
 cd Game-Assignment/Backend
 npm install
 npn run dev
 ```
-For Frontend you have to run folling commad :
+For Frontend you have to run following commad :

 ```bash
 cd Game-Assignment/Frontend